CDCgov/PyRenew/model/docs/getting-started.md

 observation_process = PoissonObservation()
 ```

-With these five pieces, we can build the basic renewal model:
+With these five pieces, we can build the basic renewal model as an
+instance of the `RtInfectionsRenewalModel` class:

 ``` python
 model1 = RtInfectionsRenewalModel(